KatsITChick/Kats_codes/README.md

 # Kats codes

-## Some first codes when learing in WoTech
+## Some of my first codes when learing in WoTech
   Thanks to Datorium,  Smartworkacademy and Riga TechGirls

 ## My Skills learning in WoTech: